-This article illustrates a number of ways companies can improve their bottom line, exploring process improvements that increase efficiencies, and streamlining engineering and project execution by economising designs and optimising decision-making processes.
+This article illustrates a number of ways companies can improve their bottom line, exploring process improvements that increase efficiencies, and streamlining engineering and project execution by economizing designs and optimizing decision-making processes.

 Figure 1: Frugal strategies for cost reduction

-Example one — spud to put-on-production (POP) optimisation
+Example one — spud to put-on-production (POP) optimization

 The team established that the issue was not in the process itself but in defining clear roles and responsibilities.
 Furthermore, the operator needed to improve timely communication of status and actions.
 The team approached the project with two goals: